shoaibbhimani/essential-javascript-links/doc/Contributing Guide.md

 These resources will be used by JavaScript developers of all levels to learn the language itself, the best programming practices and the essential libraries, frameworks and tools that are part of the modern JS scene.

-We're collecting free training resources that can either be used as self-teaching materials or as a reference for quality materials on certain topics.
-Noone can possibly learn all the tools and libraries in existence — not all at once, at the very least, but can certainly need a place to look for a library or tool that solves a particular problem.

-One of the reason for this program is to make these materials available for use by housing-first job training programs for the homeless, but there's no reason not to use them by anyone interested.
+One of the reasons for this program is to make these materials available for use by housing-first job training programs for the homeless, but there's no reason not to use them by anyone interested.

 Please read [Fighting Poverty with Code](https://medium.com/javascript-scene/fighting-poverty-with-code-d1ed3ebd982d) and [The Cure for Homelessness](https://medium.com/end-homelessness/the-cure-for-homelessness-83ef0d621c71) to learn how this project got started.

 ## Order

-Keep the content in learning order, wherever possible.
+Keep the content in learning order, wherever feasible.
 If a certain section can comprise a learning track, it should be the most logical track possible.

 ## Quality Standard